-- to encourage the study of watercolor by art students and others engaged in the visual arts;
+- To encourage the study of water media by art students and others engaged in the visual arts.

 In late 1982 Crawford Donnelly and Stephen Edwards discussed the need for a watercolor club in the state of Indiana.
 They resolved to tackle the task of organizing and generating interest in such a group.
 Letters were sent statewide to various artists concerning a first meeting for organizational purposes.

-In honor and appreciation of our founding members, the Watercolor Society of Indiana has created the founders award as Third Place Merit Award for 1996 and thereafter.
-Thank you Crawford Donnelly, Stephen Edwards, James Curtin Lentz, Wilbur Meese, E. Roger Frey, and Shirley Werner Carr.
+In honor and appreciation of our founding members, the Watercolor Society of Indiana has created the founders’ award as the Third Place Merit Award for 1996 and thereafter.
+Thank you, Crawford Donnelly, Stephen Edwards, James Curtin Lentz, Wilbur Meese, E. Roger Frey, and Shirley Werner Carr.

 The organization became a registered nonprofit corporation in the State of Indiana in September, 1983.
 The first annual exhibit was held in November, 1983 in the William H. Block Company Auditorium.
 The second, third and fourth exhibits were also held at Block’s.
 In 1987 the annual exhibit moved to the American United Life (AUL) Lobby.